arshmthprog/shortify/README.md

 ## What is this?

 Shortify takes your ugly, bloated URLs and turns them into something people actually want to click.
-No accounts.
-No tracking pixels.
-No bullshit — just paste, shorten, share.

-Built on Django with zero unnecessary dependencies.
+Pure backend logic — no frontend framework, no JS overhead, just Django doing its job.

 ---